-- SFO/DOJ/SEC/Greece v X and Others - Multi-jurisdictional alleged corporate bribery of surgeons to use Johnson & Johnson medical devices.
+- SFO/DOJ/SEC/Greece v X and Others - 2008-Ongoing – Multi-jurisdictional investigation into international bribery and corruption by former Johnson & Johnson executives, hospitals and surgeons.
 J&J has paid $70m US and £5m UK settlements and entered into a Deferred Prosecution Agreement.
-Nick is sole UK counsel for a former VP of Finance.
-Nick and his team successfully negotiated with the SFO, DOJ, SEC and FBI so that no charges were brought either in the UK or the US.
-Criminal proceedings before the Fraud Court in Athens are ongoing.
-There are highly complex issues of double jeopardy, admissibility, disclosure and international comity in concurrent and lengthy multi-jurisdictional criminal proceedings.
+Nick is sole UK counsel for a former VP Finance, said to be the architect of the acquisition model hiding the bribes.
+Nick was part of a team which successfully negotiated with the SFO, DOJ, SEC and FBI so that no charges were brought either in the UK or the US.
+Civil and criminal proceedings before the Fraud Court in Athens are ongoing.
+Complex issues of double jeopardy, admissibility, disclosure and international comity.
 Worldwide media coverage such as in the Telegraph here, here and in the New York Times here.

-- R v H and Others - International fraud and money laundering investigation. £12m said to have been obtained via diversion fraud from UK public bodies including NHS Trusts.
-Nick acted for a Dubai based company director and represented him in Dubai and the UK, advising as to the criminal law in both jurisdictions and extradition.
-A large case running to 50,000 pages of material.
-Nick successfully avoided a conviction for fraud.
+- R v Y and Others - 2014-2017 - International fraud and money laundering investigation. £12m said to have been obtained via a diversion fraud from UK public bodies including NHS Trusts.
+Nick acted for a Dubai based company director in Dubai and the UK, in matters of extradition, pre-charge negotiation and trial.
 Media coverage here.

-- R (MOD Fraud) v X International - Ongoing bribery investigation by the fraud department of the Ministry of Defence, into a company who provides services to active troop operations in the Middle East.
-Nick acts for company directors, alleged to have paid bribes in return for inside information relating to the tendering process for securing large construction contracts.
+- R (MOD Fraud) v X International - Ongoing corporate corruption investigation by the fraud department of the Ministry of Defence, into a company who provides services to active troop operations in the Middle East.

-- Operation N - Nick is retained by the Central Fraud Division of the CPS to act as Leading Counsel for the prosecution in an alleged £75m landfill tax fraud perpetrated by organised crime groups who have infiltrated the UK waste disposal industry.
+- Operation X - Nick is retained by the Specialist Fraud Division of the CPS to act as Leading Counsel for the prosecution in an alleged £75m landfill tax fraud perpetrated by organised crime groups who have infiltrated the UK waste disposal industry.

-- R v B&F - Nick secured an acquittal for a company director alleged to have been engaged in a £9m HMRC cheat, running a cut-throat defence.
+- R v A&B - 2017-18.
+Nick secured an acquittal for a company director alleged to have been engaged in a £9m HMRC cheat, running a cut-throat defence.
 The case concerned false trade in PPI leads, with money circulating offshore, including the UAE.
-The case required a thorough understanding of complex banking and IT evidence.
+The case required a thorough understanding of complex banking, corporate structures and IT evidence.